 Located in the heart of Banff within walking distance to cafes, restaurants, and more, this house rental can accommodate an impressive 23 guests.
 Full of antique charm, and lots of room for chilling, this house is just waiting for your next group trip.

 Deluxe King Cabin at Moraine Lake Lodge — Lake Louise, AB

 Vibe: Lakeside Oasis

-Because this cabin is part of a resort, it doesn't exactly offer the type of privacy and seclusion that one might look for in a typical cabin getaway.
+Because this mountain retreat is part of a resort, it doesn't exactly offer the type of privacy and seclusion that one might look for in a typical cabin getaway.
 Its earthy-toned interiors are pretty standard too, but its location on the edges of Moraine Lake in Canada’s oldest national park makes staying at one worth considering.
 The king cabin provides guests with a private balcony that faces the lake so you can experience it without the perpetual crowds.
-Cuddle up by the wood-burning fireplace or relax in the deep soaker tub after a day of hiking.
+Cuddle up by the wood-burning fireplace or relax in the private hot-tub-esque tub after a day of hiking.

-One benefit of the resort atmosphere is access to activities like canoeing on Moraine Lake, on-site naturalist talks in the library, and interpretive guided hikes.
+One benefit of the resort atmosphere is access to activities like canoeing on Moraine Lake, on-site naturalist talks in the library, interpretive guided hikes, and free parking.